elixir-europe-training/ELIXIR-ELITMa/pages/modules/module2/chapter3.md

 **Example 1**: Node x focused its NDMS on two main topics: clarity of roles and better support for data standards.
 This kept the strategy manageable

-**Example 2**: Another Node used the GORC elements to review existing services.
+**Example 2**: Node y used the GORC elements to review existing services.
 This revealed that training and community engagement needed more attention

-**Example 3**: A Node with limited staff chose to focus on objectives that could be achieved within existing resources.
+**Example 3**: Node z with limited staff chose to focus on objectives that could be achieved within existing resources.
 The strategy was short but effective